 Remove HTTP response headers in Windows Server IIS 10 and ASP.NET because Windows Server IIS loves to tell the world that a website runs on IIS.
 It does so with the Server header in the HTTP response.
 Here is how w to remove Server and other HTTP response headers in Windows Server IIS and ASP.NET.
 Using web.config files.
 You don’t want to give hackers too much information about your servers, heh? ;-)

 Learn how to use URL Rewrite Outbound Rules in IIS, to offload content from a different server or host name.
-Doing so, IIS uses URL Rewrite and acts as a reverse proxy.
+This way IIS with URL Rewrite acts as a reverse proxy.
 Add gzip compression to the mix, and this will improve website performance.
 In this post, I’ll also show you how to fix the URL Rewrite Module error “Outbound rewrite rules cannot be applied when the content of the HTTP response is encoded (“gzip”).” in IIS.